johnreybacal/localstorage-orm/README.md

 # localstorage-orm

-Interact with localStorage as we with an ORM.
+Interact with localStorage as we would with an ORM.

 ## Setup